Intuitively, we all know taking out a mortgage will be, for almost everyone, the largest investment a person or family will make.

 Unlike our general loan or simple loan calculators, this calculator will allow you to have more than one unknown value in certain cases.

 To indicate an unknown value, enter '0' (zero).
+There must be one unknown in each group — that is two unknowns are required.

 If you enter the loan amount and "0" for the down payment percentage, then the down payment percentage (and down payment amount) will be calculated.